trinodb/trino/docs/src/main/sphinx/connector/iceberg.rst

 These configuration properties are independent of which catalog implementation is used.

-.. list-table:: Iceberg configuration properties
+.. list-table:: Iceberg general configuration properties
   :widths: 30, 58, 12
   :header-rows: 1